The most important thing you can do for a young animal is to feed them correctly, the best puppy food is homemade on fresh meat…

 Feed Puppies Fresh Bones For Their Teeth

-Perhaps the best bones for little puppies is big bones, so they can’t really try and swallow them, just sort of gnaw at them.
+Perhaps the best bones for little puppies is big bones, so they can’t really try and swallow them, just sort of gnaw at them but by 8wks they will be moving on to bones they can chew and swallow parts of.
+The article above will show you some different sizes.
 At 5mths they will start teething their adult teeth.
 Very sore.
 Bones are even more important now as the baby teeth need to be massage out.
 There is no alternative to feeding dogs bones.

 What Not to Feed Puppies?

 Cows milk.
 This means no dental sticks etc.

 Wheat: No bread, dental sticks again, most dry food, cheap pet store treats, etc.

 Dry food: It’s full of stale wheat, strange meat, is high in salt and chemicals, the complete opposite to what a young carnivore needs.

 Pet store treats in general.
 Make your own dog treats, much healthier!

 Some people feed them four meals a day others feed them three.
 Aim to be feeding them two meals by 5 to 6 months.
 I would never go to one meal a day, I’d hate it for myself and dogs are scavenging carnivores meaning they like to eat all day, same way we do.

 Will Raw Food Make them Aggressive / Give them a Taste Of Blood / Poison them?